Processing Center Hours:

 Continuing Education Requirements

-Lastly, for those physicians in need of CME related to pharmacology and/or prescribing, or any other CEs, DC Health offers several free programs via the DC Center for Rational Prescribing.
+For those physicians in need of CME related to pharmacology and/or prescribing, or any other CEs, DC Health offers several free programs via the DC Center for Rational Prescribing.
 You can access the DC Center for Rational Prescribing here.

-BoMed Application Package (MD and DO)
+BoMed Application Documents (MD and DO)

 BoMed Postgraduate Physician Medical Training Application (MTL and MTR)